ashblue/fluid-state-machine/README.md

 ## Getting Started

-State machines are formatted as so.
-For example here we have a door that demonstrates a simple open and close mechanism.
+Here we have a door that demonstrates a simple open and close mechanism.
+By changing the `Open` variable, the state machine will automatically change the door's state.

 ```c#
 using UnityEngine;